Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ~~~
 {: #unwrapped-key-structure title="Unwrapped key structure"}

+ICV (64 bits):
+: 64-bit Integrity Check Vector(AES key wrap integrity).

+xSEK (variable length):
+: This field identifies an odd or even SEK.
+If both keys are present,
+  then this field is eSEK (even key) and the next one is the odd key.
+  The length of this field is calculated by KLen * 4 * 8.

+oSEK (variable length):
+: This field is present only when the message carries the two SEKs.

 ### Keep Alive {#ctrl-pkt-keepalive}

 Keep-alive control packets are sent after a certain timeout from the last time